 The MA in French Studies specializes in the study of the French language as well as francophone culture and literatures all around the world.
 Our program focuses on literary history, criticism, and theory, which provide an excellent foundation for furthering French studies in a PhD program in any high profile university in Canada and abroad.
 The Department does its very best to tailor student programs based on their individual areas of interest for study and research.
 The Department has been expanding its interest areas to include a wide range of specializations, from the study of classic literatures to francophone cultures, translation studies, French Newfoundland Studies, and language acquisition.
 Potential candidates for the program will receive guidance and supervision from highly qualified and competent researchers and professors.
 Students may also have the opportunity to teach first year French courses – an invaluable university teaching experience!

-Graduate applicants interested in research-based programs are strongly encouraged to find a faculty supervisor at the time of application.
+Graduate applicants interested in research-based programs are strongly encouraged to contact a faculty supervisor at the time of application.
 Visit the Department of French and Spanish website for a list of faculty members, their research interests, and contact information.
 You may also use the Yaffle search engine to find a supervisor you may wish to work with.

 Important Note: The information provided on this website is subject to change.
 The University Calendar is the final authority on university fees and regulations.